About Chemical Peels

 What level should I choose for my chemical peel?

 Which level of chemical peel is best for you will vary based on your specific skin needs and aesthetic goals.
-In your initial consultation with Dr. Zaknoun, she can help you select which formula is best for your skin.
+In your initial consultation you we will select which formula is best for your skin.
 A few things you might consider are your general health, the type of skin you have, the depth of your skin concerns, the amount of time you can commit to recovery, and what you want the peel to accomplish.
 For first time patients, it may be better to start with a light chemical peel and decide what you think of the results.
-After this, you and Dr. Zaknoun might tweak your plan to discover the best type of peel for your needs.

 Should I get a chemical peel or dermabrasion treatment?